nipunGupta0295/Snake-Game/README.md

 # Snake-Game

-This the traditional snake game.
+This is the traditional snake game.